edmundtetteh/edmundtetteh/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Coursera Classes on Mathematics for data science specialization
+Kubernetes
 - 🌱 I’m currently learning ...
-Advance linear algebra
+GitOps
-- 👯 I’m looking to collaborate on ... bioinformatics model building using machine learning algorithm
+- 👯 I’m looking to collaborate on ... automation with Boto3 and Jenkinspipelines
 - 🤔 I’m looking for help with ... de bruijn graph
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...[linkin](https://www.linkedin.com/in/edmundtetteh/)